Subal-Chandra-Roy/roles-permission-management/README.md

 # Role and Permission Management

+• Implemented Role-Based Access Control utilizing the Spatie Laravel Permissions package.

+• Built comprehensive CRUDoperations for managing roles, permissions, and users, including the ability to assign multiple roles to users and dynamically control their access rights.

+• Applied middleware to protect routes based on user roles and permissions, ensuring that only authorized users can access certain pages and functionalities, enhancing over all application security.

-Follow these instructions to set he project up and run on your local machine.
+## Follow these instructions to set he project up and run on your local machine.

 ## Prerequisites